About Goodyear Ballpark

 Goodyear Ballpark was the result of a $108 million dollar construction project that was completed in 2009.

 The state of the art training facilities and 10,000 seat stadium helped to attract two of Major League Baseball’s most storied franchises to relocate to Arizona from Florida.

 Hosting both Ohio MLB teams brings a fan base unique to facilities in the Cactus League, not to mention a fun, friendly rivalry!

 Our Ballpark’s History

 Our Ballpark is located on a 3-acre parcel south of Yuma Road and east of Estrella Parkway.
-The project includes Goodyear Ballpark, the Indians Development Complex and Reds Development Complex.
+The project includes Goodyear Ballpark, the Guardians Development Complex and Reds Development Complex.
 Each team has two practice fields for their exclusive year-round use, while the other eight fields are used by the City of Goodyear for tournaments, Little League games and more.

 READ MORE +

 Renowned architectural firm HOK Sport of Kansas City designed the baseball complex, which includes 8,000 stadium seats, 1,500 lawn seats, six luxury suites, terrace seating on the third level behind home plate and more than 300 seats in the Right Field Pavilion.